Surprise, Surprise

 There was a girl selling jasmine garlands on the street.
 Every time she managed to sell one, her face lit up and her eyes slid over to a colorful dress on display in the window of one of the shops on the opposite side of the street.

 My boy, who was standing beside me, asked me whether I would take him to the toy store later that day.
-I told ...Read more
+I ...Read more

 An Angel for Good